c3phas/media-converter/README.md

 		     file and audio file.
 		-b : To convert your videos or audio from one format to another say video from mkv to avi,audio from mp3 to mp4
-		--help: used to display this help page</pre>
+		--help: used to display this help page